Code

 s # while all((s, a) in tree for a in env.action_state(s)):

 How do we actually compute a useful \(\pi_\text{guide}\) and \(v\)?
-If we have some existing dataset of trajectories, we could use Chapter 7 (that is, imitation learning) to generate a policy \(\pi_\text{guide}\) via behavioral cloning and learn \(v\) by regressing the game outcomes onto states.
-Then, plugging these into Definition 8.3 results in a stronger policy by using tree search to “think ahead”.
+If we have some existing dataset of trajectories, we could use Chapter 8 (that is, imitation learning) to generate a policy \(\pi_\text{guide}\) via behaviour cloning and learn \(v\) by regressing the game outcomes onto states.
+Then, plugging these into def.
+9.3 results in a stronger policy by using tree search to “think ahead”.

 But we don’t have to stop at just one improvement step; we could iterate this process via self-play.

-Recall the Section 1.3.7.2 algorithm from the Chapter 1.
+Recall the policy iteration algorithm for solving an MDP (Section 2.4.4.2).
 Policy iteration alternates between policy evaluation (taking \(\pi\) and computing \(V^\pi\)) and policy improvement (setting \(\pi\) to be greedy with respect to \(V^\pi\)).
-Above, we saw how MCTS can be thought of as a “policy improvement” operation: for a given policy \(\pi^0\), we can use it to guide MCTS, resulting in an algorithm that is itself a policy \(\pi^0_\text{MCTS}\) that maps from states to actions.
-Now, we can use Chapter 7 to obtain a new policy \(\pi^1\) that imitates \(\pi^0_\text{MCTS}\).
+We can think of MCTS as a “policy improvement” operation: for a given policy \(\pi^0\), we can use it to guide MCTS.
+This results in an algorithm that is itself a policy that maps from states to actions.
+This improved policy (using MCTS) is usually called the search policy.
+Denote it by \(\pi^0_\text{MCTS}\).
+Now, we can use imitation learning techniques (Chapter 8) to obtain a new policy \(\pi^1\) that imitates \(\pi^0_\text{MCTS}\).
 We can now use \(\pi^1\) to guide MCTS, and repeat.

-Definition 8.4 (MCTS with self-play) Input:
+Definition 9.4 (MCTS with self-play) Input:

 For \(t = 0, \dots, T-1\):